 Visual

-Visual art lovers will truly enjoy the Sanford Brush & Palette Club’s 58th Annual Art Show.
-Running throughout the second week of ARTS-tober, this show features original artwork by local, member artists.
-The club anticipates a large variety of works to be displayed at the Mann Center of NC.
-Mark your calendar and meet with artists while savoring the opportunity to appreciate beautiful artwork.
+Visual art lovers are in for a treat at the Sanford Brush & Palette Club’s 60 Years of Art Show.
+This year will be the largest celebration yet, with hundreds of original pieces by local, member artists.
+Hosted at the Harper Center inside First Presbyterian Church, visitors can also meet and chat with some of the featured artists themselves.
+Mark your calendar to take advantage of this opportunity to appreciate beautiful artwork.
 Best of all, this event is absolutely free.

 Performance